1245 East 7th Avenue

 Finances

-This charity report is an update that has been sent to BC SPCA for review.
-Changes and edits may be forthcoming.
+This charity profile is an update that has been sent to British Columbia Society for the Prevention of Cruelty to Animals for review.

 Financial Review